TALBI-svg/blog/requirements/features_need_to_fix.md

 17 #hide likes users when user not logged#
 <!-- 18 #show message when user dose't exist in db# -->
 19 #logout user when account disactivated#
+20 #block user to not add more then feedback much times# 21 #push notification when admin replay#

+22 #in dashboard get every category count posts#